Perturbation analysis of a class of composite optimization problems: Preliminaries

 \section{Preliminaries}

-In this section, we present fundamental concepts in variational analysis and generalized differentiation that will be extensively employed in the remainder of the paper.
-For a comprehensive treatment of the subject, we refer readers to the monographs \cite{Bonnans2000, Rockafellar1998, Mordukhovich2006, Mordukhovich2018, Mordukhovich2024}, from which we adopt the standard notation and terminology used throughout this paper.
+In this section, we introduce fundamental concepts of variational analysis and generalized differentiation that will be extensively used in the remainder of the paper.
+We adopt the standard notation and terminology consistent with the existing literature, and refer readers to the monographs \cite{Bonnans2000, Mordukhovich2006, Mordukhovich2018, Mordukhovich2024, Rockafellar1998} for a comprehensive treatment of these topics.